chiffa/BioFlow/dev_log.rst

      => yes, this is the floor for the flow in node_props is set at 0.01

 Memoization logic is somewhat wacky - it saves to a file on the system rather than a database, but not the entire object, just certain properties.
+However it works for re-launching the process

 Functional:
 -----------